greeve/gluten-free-recipes/bin/final_book.md

 5. Place pan into oven and bake for 10 minutes, then stir gently, turning the pecans as you stir.
 6. Cook another 10 minutes, watching carefully to make sure they do not over brown
 7. Remove from the oven and allow to cool slightly.

 \newpage

+## Celery with Peanut/Almond Butter

+### Ingredients

+- Celery
+- Peanut Butter
+- Almond Butter (optional)

+### Instructions

+1. Wash the celery stalks.
+2. Cut the celery stalks to a desired length.
+3. Spread the peanut butter (or almond butter) on the cut celery stalks.
+4. Enjoy!

+\newpage